cgchandler/SpaceJumper2D/README.md

 - Player movement and jump physics tuning
 - Collision detection and environment interaction
 - Scene management and level layout
+- Building and running as a Windows executable
 - Building and deploying a **WebGL** game for browser play

 ---